rust-lang/book/src/ch15-00-smart-pointers.md

 between references and smart pointers: while references only borrow data, in many cases, smart pointers *own* the data they point to.

-Though we didn't call them as much at the time, we’ve already encountered a few smart pointers in this book, including `String` and `Vec<T>` in Chapter 8.
+Though we didn't call them as such at the time, we’ve already encountered a few smart pointers in this book, including `String` and `Vec<T>` in Chapter 8.
 Both these types count as smart pointers because they own some memory and allow you to manipulate it.
 They also have metadata and extra capabilities or guarantees.